Eugene Raymond

-Major-General Eugene Raymond SSA SM52 (born 1923) was a South African military commander.
+Major General Eugene Cremonx Raymond SSA SM52 (born 17 May 1923, date of death unknown) was a South African military commander.
 A medical doctor, he joined the South African Army's medical corps in 1952, and was appointed Surgeon-General at Defence Headquarters in 1960.
 When the medical services were centralised in 1968 he became the chief of the new organisation.
 He retired from military service in 1969.
+Raymond is deceased.